Fire in the Blood (1953 film)

-Fire in the Blood (Spanish: Fuego en la sangre) is a 1953 Spanish drama film directed by Ignacio F. Iquino and starring Antonio Vilar and Marisa de Leza.
+Fire in the Blood (Spanish: Fuego en la sangre) is a 1953 Spanish drama film directed by Ignacio F. Iquino and starring António Vilar and Marisa de Leza.
 It was made by the Barcelona-based IFI Producción.

 The film's art director was Miguel Lluch.

 Synopsis

 The film narrates the love triangle between Juan Fernando, the foreman of a ranch of wild cattle, Soledad and her fiancé.
 During a fight with the girl's boyfriend, Juan Fernando's wife dies of a heart attack.
 The madness of the man unleashes a tragedy.